adjust/dev-docs/docs/unity/reference/AdjustConfig/setup.md

 :::{function} setPreinstallFilePath (preinstallFilePath)
 :noindex:

 Defines a relative path where preinstall information is available.
-This directoy must be world-readable
+This directory must be world-readable

 ```{code-block} cs
 :name: unity-setPreinstallFilePath-invocation